-This guide explains exactly how to find downloaded files on your smartphone.
-It covers iPhones and Android phones, including Samsung and Google Pixel mobiles, and it details just where to look and what to do in order to access the media you’ve downloaded online.
+This guide explains exactly how to find downloaded files on iPhones and Android phones, including Samsung and Google Pixel mobiles.
+It details just where to look and what to do in order to access your downloaded media.

 How to find downloads on iPhone

 If you own an iPhone, go to the Files app to find your downloads.
-Files can be used to store everything from photos to saved GarageBand songs, so if you’ve downloaded something in the past, you’re almost certain to find it there.
+Files can be used to store everything from photos to saved GarageBand songs.
+If you’ve downloaded something in the past, you’re almost certain to find it there.
+Here’s how:

 How to find downloads on Samsung phones

 For Samsung smartphones, much the same principle applies, but with slightly different names.